InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 **License**

-Global Privacy Platform technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
+Global Privacy Protocol technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit [creativecommons.org/licenses/by/3.0/](creativecommons.org/licenses/by/3.0/) or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.

 **Disclaimer**

 THE STANDARDS, THE SPECIFICATIONS, THE MEASUREMENT GUIDELINES, AND ANY OTHER MATERIALS OR SERVICES PROVIDED TO OR USED BY YOU HEREUNDER (THE “PRODUCTS AND SERVICES”) ARE PROVIDED “AS IS” AND “AS AVAILABLE,” AND IAB TECHNOLOGY LABORATORY, INC. (“TECH LAB”) MAKES NO WARRANTY WITH RESPECT TO THE SAME AND HEREBY DISCLAIMS ANY AND ALL EXPRESS, IMPLIED, OR STATUTORY WARRANTIES, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AVAILABILITY, ERROR-FREE OR UNINTERRUPTED OPERATION, AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING, COURSE OF PERFORMANCE, OR USAGE OF TRADE.
 TO THE EXTENT THAT TECH LAB MAY NOT AS A MATTER OF APPLICABLE LAW DISCLAIM ANY IMPLIED WARRANTY, THE SCOPE AND DURATION OF SUCH WARRANTY WILL BE THE MINIMUM PERMITTED UNDER SUCH LAW.
 THE PRODUCTS AND SERVICES DO NOT CONSTITUTE BUSINESS OR LEGAL ADVICE.
 TECH LAB DOES NOT WARRANT THAT THE PRODUCTS AND SERVICES PROVIDED TO OR USED BY YOU HEREUNDER SHALL CAUSE YOU AND/OR YOUR PRODUCTS OR SERVICES TO BE IN COMPLIANCE WITH ANY APPLICABLE LAWS, REGULATIONS, OR SELF-REGULATORY FRAMEWORKS, AND YOU ARE SOLELY RESPONSIBLE FOR COMPLIANCE WITH THE SAME.

-## About the Global Privacy Platform String
+## About the Global Privacy Protocol String

 In the GPP, a GPP String is used to encapsulate relevant details about transparency and consumer choice and encoded as it applies for each [supported regional or other signal](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections).
 This document specifies how that string must be formatted and how it must be used.